SmirnovKirill/subtitle_merger/README.md

 There are two main reasons for it:
 1. 40 megabytes are taken by the custom Java Runtime Environment (JRE) which is included because starting from version 9 Java no longer has JREs, only development kits.
-2. 35-45 megabytes are taken by Ffmpeg.
+2. 35-45 megabytes are taken by ffmpeg.
 It is a very useful open source utility that the application uses internally to work with videos.

 The "pure" jar with the application takes approximately 350 KB.
 After adding required libraries and making a "fat" jar, the size rises up to 5.5 MB.
-All other space is taken by the JRE and Ffmpeg.
+All other space is taken by the JRE and ffmpeg.

 <a name="how_to_use"></a>